ExclamationLabs/connector-grafana/README.md

 # 6	Connector Schema

-As mentioned in an earlier section, the Grafana connector supports 3 object classes.
-These are User Objects, OrganizationObjects, and DataSource Objects.
+As mentioned in an earlier section, the Grafana connector supports 4 object classes.
+These are User Objects, Organization Objects, DataSource Objects, and Dashboard Objects.

 ## GrafanaUser Objects